zkmkarlsruhe/ofxTensorFlow2/README.md

 =====================================

 This is an openFrameworks addon for TensorFlow 2.
 The code base has been developed by Hertz-Lab as part of the project [»The Intelligent Museum«](#the-intelligent-museum).
 We make use of [cppFlow2](https://github.com/serizba/cppflow/tree/cppflow2), which is a C++ wrapper around TensorFlows C API.
-Unfortunately, TensorFlow doesnt ship an C++ Library, because of ABI incompatabilities.
+Unfortunately, TensorFlow does not ship a C++ Library, because of ABI incompatibilities.

 ### License